donnie4w/jdao/readme.md

 ### Introduction

 JDAO is an innovative persistence layer solution aimed at reducing programming workload, increasing productivity and performance, supporting multiple data sources, and enabling data read-write separation while establishing a standard for persistence layer programming.
 By leveraging JDAO, developers can reduce more than 50% of the persistence layer programming workload, standardize programming practices, minimize errors, and facilitate maintenance and extension.
+Even if you haven't used Jdao before, you can instantly understand the meaning of its code and related data behavior just by looking at it.
+Moreover, you can grasp its usage within minutes, thanks to its simplicity.

 ### [Official Website](https://tlnet.top/jdao)